Online Filing for Attorneys and Accredited Representatives

 - If your client doesn’t have a USCIS online account, they must create one.
 The email address your client uses to create an account must match what is listed on their application.
 If your client uses a different email address, the passcode will not work.
 Your client can visit our How to Create a USCIS Online Account page for information on how to create a new USCIS online account.

-- Once they are logged in, your client will select “Enter a representative passcode” and enter the passcode you provided in order to review the completed forms.
+- Once they are logged in, your client will select “Enter a representative passcode” and enter the passcode you provided to review the completed forms.

 - Once your client enters the representative passcode, they will review Form G-28 first.
-Your client will not be shown the application, petition or request that you prepared on their behalf until your client e-signs the Form G-28.
+Your client will not see the application, petition or request that you prepared on their behalf until your client digitally signs Form G-28.

 Step 8: Client reviews Form G-28.

-- The client can also choose to have original notices and secure identity documents sent directly to the attorney or accredited representative.
+- The client can also choose to have original notices and secure identity documents sent directly to you.

 Step 10: Client reviews application.